Research and Development Process

 Results and Reflections

 The redesigned onboarding experience fostered a broader discussion among team members about integrating tutorials, settings and interactive elements into a cohesive experience.
-The design has matched the goal of reducing the cognitive load of the platform by incorporating visuals and interactions, replacing lengthy verbal explainations.
+The design has increased the learnability of the product, reducing users' efforts by incorporating visual connections.